- The more you win, the more likely you are to win in the future.

 Do I recommend this book?
 No. Too messy, too much fluff, too annoying.

 Do I recommend this summary?
 Absolutely yes.
-This should be mandatory reading for anyone that wants to succeed and understand power dynamics in society.
+This should be mandatory reading for anyone that need to play power games to succeed in society.

 This book is significant enough for a discussion section at the end.